bitter-buffalo/CSS-fun/README.md

-# armchair-product-page-ui-study
+# Armchair Product Page UI study

-Starter files for a UI study of Armchair Product Page by Ricardo Salazar on Dribbble
+Starter files for a UI study of [Armchair Product Page by Ricardo Salazar on Dribbble](https://dribbble.com/shots/3065697-Armchair-Product-Page).